yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The Order object created by the NDC:

+- MUST have the delegated name as the identifier value;
 - MUST contain a `delegation` attribute indicating the configuration used for this request;
 - MUST contain identifiers with the new `delegated` field set to true;